aws-samples/aws-hpc-tutorials/content/02-parallel-cluster-cli/99-summary.md

 - Access and use the AWS Management Console.
 - Use the AWS CLI to access and create AWS resources.
+- Deploy a basic HPC Cluster with Parallel Cluster

-In the next section, you learn how to build an HPC cluster using AWS ParallelCluster.
+In the next section, you learn more.
 Let's get started.